Table of Contents

 An accountable plan is a reimbursement or other expense allowance arrangement that meets each of the following rules.

 The expenses covered under the plan must be reasonable employee business expenses that are deductible under section 162 or other provisions of the Code.

 The employee must adequately account to the employer for the expenses within a reasonable period of time.

 The employee must return any excess allowance or reimbursement within a reasonable period of time.
 See Regulations section 1.62-2 and Pub.
 535, Business Expenses, for explanations of accountable plans.

-The method by which benefits under an accountable plan are provided (whether reimbursement, cash advances with follow-up accounting, or charge by the employee on company credit card) is not material.
-Payments that do not qualify under the accountable plan rules, such as payments for which the employee did not adequately account to the organization, or allowances that were more than the payee spent on serving the organization, are compensation.
+The method by which benefits under an accountable plan are provided (whether reimbursement, cash advances with follow-up accounting, or charge by the employee on company credit card) isn't material.
+Payments that don't qualify under the accountable plan rules, such as payments for which the employee didn't adequately account to the organization, or allowances that were more than the payee spent on serving the organization, are compensation.

 Directors and trustees are treated as employees for purposes of the working condition fringe provisions of section 132.
 Therefore, treat cash payments to directors or trustees made under circumstances substantially identical to the accountable plan provisions as a section 132 working condition fringe.

 Use Part III to provide narrative information, explanations, or descriptions required for Part I, lines 1a, 1b, 3, 4a, 4b, 4c, 5a, 5b, 6a, 6b, 7, and 8, and for Part II.
+List in Part III the name of each unrelated organization that provided compensation to persons listed in Form 990, Part VII, Section A; the type and amount of compensation the unrelated organization paid or accrued; and the person receiving or accruing such compensation.
 Also use Part III to provide other narrative explanations and descriptions, as applicable.
 Identify the specific part and line(s) that the response supports.

 |More Online Instructions|